-Ai rcraft Flight Airp Туре Registration number LFPG Paris Gaulle Charles de Date ĺ A-330 97/3 GAF789 Airp ort of de stination (to ) 27-06-2020 7.
-000 A-330 97/3 EDDK Cologn e Bonn 27 00-2020
+Ai rcraft Flight Airp ort of dep Туре Registration number LFPG Paris Gaulle Charles de Date A-330 97/3 GAF789 Airp ort of de stination (to ) 27-06-2020 EDDK Cologn e Bonn

 Example: Manifest header

 Note: The header of the manifest contains the details of the mission.
 Based on the information provided, this manifest constitutes of 2 pages.
 Header information is copied and calculated (when required) automatically to other pages of the manifest.